Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Avianca is the flag carrier of Colombia and falls under a larger umbrella of Avianca Holdings, a company that owns many other regional subsidiaries within South and Central America.
+Avianca is Colombia’s flag carrier and is part of Avianca Holdings, which owns many other regional subsidiaries in South and Central America.

-Headquartered in Bogotá, this Star Alliance partner is an instrumental piece of the global connectivity Star Alliance offers.
+Headquartered in Bogotá, this Star Alliance partner is instrumental in the global connectivity Star Alliance offers.
 As the airline chiefly responsible for connecting Star Alliance passengers to Central and South America, Avianca fills an important role.

-Avianca’s fleet consists primarily of narrow-body, single-aisle aircraft, though there are a few wide-body aircraft in its fleet.
-Avianca’s subsidiaries include Avianca Costa Rica, Avianca Ecuador, Avianca El Salvador, Avianca Guatemala, Avianca Honduras, Avianca Peru, and more.
-Its overall passenger fleet size is 143, and it flies to 76 destinations worldwide.
+Avianca’s fleet consists primarily of narrow-body, single-aisle aircraft, though it also has a few wide-body aircraft.
+Its subsidiaries include Avianca Costa Rica, Avianca Ecuador, Avianca El Salvador, Avianca Guatemala, Avianca Honduras, Avianca Peru, and more.
+The company has over 130 aircraft in its fleet and flies to more than 75 destinations worldwide.

 Let’s take a look at what portion of its fleet is dedicated to connecting the U.S. to Central and South America.

-Avianca operates a grand total of 5 aircraft on flights to/from the U.S.:
+Avianca operates a total of 4 aircraft on flights to and from the U.S.:

 • 787-8